Active adventures in Antarctica

 • all landings and excursions on the Zodiac;

-• all additional options: Active adventures;
+• all additional options: kayaking, camping, climbing, photo school, snowshoeing;

 • rubber boots rental;